ghdl/ghdl/doc/Starting_with_GHDL.rst

 creates code in order to elaborate a design, with the :samp:`hello_world` entity at the top of the hierarchy.

-On GNU/Linux, the result is an executable program called :file:`hello_world` which can be run:
+On GNU/Linux, if you have enabled the GCC backend during the compilation of `GHDL`, an executable program called :file:`hello_world` which can be run is generated:

 .. code-block:: shell